http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 terror to a politically useful tool …."

-reasons for the war of aggression waged by the Defendant; which was regime change, in the interest of
+alternative reasons for the war of aggression waged by the Defendant; which was regime change, in the interest of UNOCAL

-Unocal ‘s pipeline project, by inviting judicial notice of the Tribunal to
+‘s pipeline project, by inviting judicial notice of the Tribunal to established

-government of the United States and NATO on 27th November 2001, acquiesced to
+of the United States and NATO on 27th November 2001, acquiesced to by the

-by the Secretary General of the United Nations to form a transitional
+Secretary General of the United Nations to form a transitional government, not

-5th December 2001 by the United States of America and other occupying powers
+2001 by the United States of America and other occupying powers not by these

 On 23rd January 2003, the Project for the New American